Xfers/docs/source/index.md

 ##### Payout Status
 Name | Description
 ---- | ------------
-processing | Payout request is being process now. completed  | Payout request has been processed and completed. cancelled  | Payout request has been cancelled.
+unclaimed | Payout has not been accepted by recipient. completed  | Payout has been completed. cancelled  | Payout has been cancelled.

 ### List all Payouts